Active Since

 "If someone wants to close quickly and needs some creative solutions to get a house sold, that is when it makes the most sense to work with an investor," says Charles H. Chandler III, CEO and Co-Founder of cash home buying company My Tennessee Home Solution.
 "An investor can give you an offer they know they can follow through on and close on the timeline that you want.
 But if someone just wants to skip out on agent fees, I would not recommend calling an investor because offers will be lower than just what the agent fees are," cautions Chandler.

-The best thing to do is to compare all your options.
-Get offers from a few competitors, talk to a realtor to get an accurate gauge of your home's market value as is, and go with whatever option works best for you.
+For peace of mind, it's best to compare a few different options.
+Get offers from a couple of competitors, talk to a realtor to get an accurate gauge of your home's 'as is' market value, and go with whatever option works best for you.

 MarketPro Homebuyers vs. alternatives